ML-course/master/README.md

 # Machine Learning Introduction

 Jupyter notebooks for teaching machine learning.
-Based on scikit-learn, with OpenML used to experiment more extensively on many datasets.
+Based on scikit-learn and Keras, with OpenML used to experiment more extensively on many datasets.

 [Course website](https://joaquinvanschoren.github.io/ML-course/)